Master of Laws (LLM) Admission

 - Foreign-educated lawyers: First law degree designations vary by country.
 For a list of law degrees that meet this requirement, please refer to the Minimum Degree Requirements by Country chart found on the LSAC website »

-All applicants are considered holistically and admission is based on the applicant’s academic training, professional background, personal statement, and professional and academic references.
+Admission is based on the applicant’s academic training, professional background, personal statement, and professional and academic references.
 Strong candidates will possess an excellent academic record and serious interest in experiencing legal education in a superior American educational environment.
-Qualified applicants will also be contacted to interview by Skype or phone.

 Prospective LLM applicants should complete the online application and submit all supporting documents through LSAC.
 A complete application for the LLM program must include the following: